susan-roehampton/OS-Coursework/week5.md

 ---

 ## 1. Introduction

-The purpose of Week 5 was to implement advanced security controls and develop automated monitoring and verification mechanisms for the Ubuntu Server.
-This phase focused on strengthening system security through Mandatory Access Control, automatic patch management, intrusion detection, and automated validation using shell scripts.
-All configurations were implemented via the command-line and verified remotely using SSH from the workstation.
+In Week 5 the goals were implementing of advanced security controls and development of automated monitoring and verification mechanisms for the Ubuntu Server.
+This was accomplished by means of Mandatory Access Control(MAC), automatic patch management, intrusion detection as well as validation using shell scripts in an automated fashion.
+These configurations were implemented from the command line interface and accessed over SSH remotly from the workstation.
 This week directly addresses:

-- LO3: Assessing threats and applying security mechanisms
+LO3: Assessing threats and applying security mechanisms
-- LO4: Demonstrating command-line proficiency and automation
+LO4: Demonstrating command-line proficiency and automation

 ---

 ## 2. Mandatory Access Control – AppArmor

-AppArmor is a Mandatory Access Control (MAC) system used to restrict program access to system resources based on predefined security profiles.
-It provides an additional security layer beyond traditional file permissions.
+AppArmor is a Mandatory Access Control(MAC) system used to prevent program approach to system resources situated on predefined security profiles.
+It gives an external security layer beyond traditional file permissions.

 ### Commands Used